Prior Construction Manager at Tesla Gigafactory for $200 Million of Projects

-INCLINE VILLAGE, NV / ACCESSWIRE / June 8, 2020 / American Battery Metals Corporation (OTCQB:ABML) (the "Company"), an American-owned advanced extraction and battery recycling technology company with extensive mineral resources in Nevada, today announced the hiring of Vickey Alvarez as its Corporate Controller.
+INCLINE VILLAGE, NV / ACCESSWIRE / April 28, 2020 / American Battery Metals Corporation (OTCQB:ABML) (the "Company"), an American-owned advanced extraction and lithium-ion battery recycling technology company with extensive mineral resources in Nevada, today announced the hiring of Chuck Leber as its Lead Onsite Project Manager.

 "I am excited to be joining the American Battery Metals Corporation team.
-It's a privilege to be a part of the work we are doing as a company to positively impact the battery industry and improve the recycling of waste," said, Vickey Alvarez.
+It's a privilege to be a part of the work we are doing as a company to positively impact the battery industry and improve the recycling of waste," said Leber.
+He continued, "I look forward to utilizing my 40 years of experience in leading the onsite construction and development of our battery recycling pilot plant."

 American Battery Metals Corporation